We have collected some of the most popular database management systems (DBMS) nowadays. Let’s start by defining what a database management system is.

 MariaDB is a community-developed, free and open source relational database management system.
 It is a fork of MySQL.
-MariaDB was originally developed by Ulf Michael Widenius, founder of MySQL AB and current lead developer and CTO of MariaDB.
+MariaDB was originally developed by Ulf Michael Widenius, Swedes David Axmark and Allan Larsson, founders of MySQL AB and the MariaDB Foundation.
+Ulf Michael Widenius is the current lead developer and CTO of MariaDB.

 Developer: MariaDB Corporation Ab and MariaDB Foundation.

 Microsoft SQL Server is a commercial relational database management system.
 It is available in multiple editions, divided into three main categories: mainstream, specialized and discontinued editions.

 Latest Microsoft SQL Server release: Microsoft SQL Server 2022.

 Oracle DBMS is a commercial, multi-model database management system.
 It is also known as Oracle Database or just Oracle.
 It is commonly used for running: online transaction processing (OLTP) and data warehousing (DW).

 Latest Oracle DBMS long-term release: Oracle DBMS 19c.